 I like to call these places combo packs.
 These hotels are located right on the beach, providing enviable views of the sea.
 That also means you have the opportunity to snap some beautiful pictures and send them to all your friends back home.
 I'm not going to lie to you, being able to swim in a pool and see the beach is pretty nice.

 So those in your party that like the ocean from a distance can enjoy the pool while gazing at a gorgeous backdrop.
 A toe doesn't even have to hit the sand.
 And those that want the beach can access it easily from the hotel.
 Vacation just became as simple as you imagined it.
-Some of the places that offer this combination swimming experience are Beacher’s Lodge, La Fiesta Ocean Inn & Suites, and Guy Harvey Resort.
+Some of the places that offer this combination swimming experience are Beacher's Lodge, La Fiesta Ocean Inn & Suites, and Resort Rentals.
 Guests can also check out La Fiesta's Beach House for beach access (and the amazing private pool pictured at the top of this article.)

 The Splash Park at St. Johns County Beach Pier